 Residential care lets an individual who has no need for further nursing support to live within a residential home setting.
 Suitable for people who are capable of looking after themselves with the option of added support with dressing and washing being offered when required.
 Residential care is a long-term preference but can also be taken into consideration for short-term respite relief.

 When illness arises, the necessity for a higher level of support is essential.
 For those that need nursing help on a regular basis, nursing homes can provide 24-hour support.
-Nursing homes have a higher proportion of competent nursing staff and equipment than residential homes, proposing a greater level of care.
+Nursing homes have a higher proportion of nursing staff and equipment than residential homes, proposing a greater level of care.

-Certain Illnesses Necessitate Specialist Care
+Certain Illnesses Necessitate Specialty Care